Join us for Pro Camera Reviews every Sunday night! Register here!

 Pro Camera Reviews is a web show by the Reviews Team of the Phoblographer.
 Join Gear Editor Brett Day, Reviews Editor Paul Ip, and Editor in Chief Chris Gampat as they candidly discuss the products they’re actively reviewing and the gear they’ve just reviewed.
 Open Q and A from the audience towards the end of the show.
 Every Sunday at 7pm EST.

 Register for Sunday’s Episode!

 Sunday’s Episode was a blast!
 Lots of great tech talk amongst the crew.
-Chris spent time showing you all how to improve the autofocus on your camera with just a small, simple tweak.
-Most participants said that they’ve never seen it done before.
+Chris spent time showing how to improve the autofocus on your camera with just a small, simple tweak.
+Most participants said they’d never seen it done before.
 We also discussed how AI is both hurting and helping photography.
-I mean, is it really considered cheating?
+Is it really considered cheating?
 And how can photographers adapt to ensure that they keep producing and getting hired?
-And for the photographer that still wants to get ahead in the editing world, we talked about the newest changes to Capture One Pro.
+And for the photographer who still wants to get ahead in the editing world, we talked about the newest changes to Capture One Pro.
 They’re fantastic, and an even bigger reason why we all left Lightroom.
 Check it out!

 In This Episode

 - Keeping Your Autofocus Blazing Fast: Chris will demonstrate how he cleans the contacts of his lenses and cameras to keep the autofocus blazing.

 - Will AI Improve or Harm Photography?: Sony recently announced two new sensors that have AI Processors embedded in them.
 The new sensors can quickly and effectively handle machine learning tasks and can identify different species of animals with no human input.
 Sony has said it’s early days for the tech, but they believe they can build upon it quickly.
 Sony, it seems, is going all-in on AI tech, which will more than likely work its way into their mainstream cameras.
 But, will this enhance or hinder photography and photographers?